GoogleCloudPlatform/cluster-toolkit/docs/network_storage.md

 ```

 The example above is creating a filestore and automatically mounting it to a VM.
 Take note of the line with the comment saying `# Note this line`.
-By adding
+By adding the
 `homefs` id to the `use` field of `workstation` several things automatically
 happen: